Clinical Fellowship Program

 In 2025, this program will support fellows through grants to the DMRF from the AbbVie Foundation and Merz Therapeutics.

-Dr. Socorro will begin her fellowship at Boston’s Children Hospital in July 2025 and will spend the first year receiving clinical training while the second year will focus on clinical research.
+Dr. Peacock will begin his fellowship at Stanford University in July 2026 and will spend the first year receiving clinical training while the second year will focus on clinical research.

-Dr. Ibarra will begin her fellowship at University of California, San Francisco in July 2025 and will spend the first year receiving clinical training while the second year will focus on clinical research.
+Dr. Thele will begin her fellowship at University Hospitals Cleveland Medical Center in July 2026 and will spend the first year receiving clinical training while the second year will focus on clinical research.